hanilz/hanilz/README.md

 - 👋 Hi, I’m @hanilz
 - 👀 I’m interested in Software and Web development and learning as much as possible!
-- I'm at the end of my 2nd year of Sotware Engineering Bsc.
+- I'm on my 3th year of Sotware Engineering Bsc.